-Lobna A. Said has been recognized by different entities for her continuous hard work; she won the state encouragement award for the year 2019.
-She received the Excellence Award from the Center for the Development of Higher education and Research in 2016.
+She won the state encouragement award for the year 2019 in engineering science.
+She received the Excellence Award from the Center for the Development of Higher education and Research in 2019 for the best Ph.D. thesis in 2016.
 She won the Dr. Hazem Ezzat Prize for outstanding researcher NU 2019 and 2020.
-She is one of the top 10 researchers at NU for 2018-2019 and 2019-2020.
-Her name was in the Top 2% of Scientists According to Stanford Report for 2019, released in 2020.
+Her name was in the Top 2% of Scientists, According to Stanford Report for 2019, 2020, and 2021.
 She has received the Recognized Reviewer Award from many international journals.
 She was awarded the IEEE Outstanding Branch Counselor & Branch Chapter Advisor Award in 2021.
 In 2022, she received the Junior Faculty Development Program (JFDP) from Fulbright.

 In 2019, she was selected as a member of the Egyptian Young Academy of Sciences (EYAS) to empower and encourage young Egyptian scientists in science and technology and build knowledge-based societies.
-In 2020, she was elected as the co-chair of EYAS.
+In 2020, she was elected as the Co-Chair of EYAS.
 Furthermore, in 2020, she was selected to be an African Academy of Science (AAS) affiliate member.
 In 2020, she was also chosen to be a Member of the Arab-German Young Academy of Sciences and Humanities (AGYA).
-In 2021, she was selected to be a member of the Council for Future Studies and Risk Management, ASRT, Egypt.
-Additionally, she served on the many technical and organizing committees of many international conferences and organized special sessions, and was selected to be a TWAS Young Affiliate.
+In 2021, she was selected to be a Member of the Council for future studies and risk management, ASRT, Egypt.
+Additionally, she served on the technical and organizing committees of many international conferences, organized special sessions, and was selected to be a TWAS Young Affiliate.
 In 2022, she was elected as a steering committee member of AGYA.

 1) Lobna Said received The Stat Encouragement Award 2019 in engineering science. for Research Award from the Ministry of Scientific Research - Academy of Scientific Research and Technology.